 DO YOU WANT TO HAVE A BAD TIME?"

 in the form of the 1994 Red Company/A.I/Amble-developed Chō Genjin/Super Bonk/Super B.C.
 Kid (even if it too is the nadir of its series, in my opinion, it's still okay to play as it feels like a proper continuation of the ideas presented in the prior installments).

 d(^-^)bTO EACH THEIR OWNd(^-^)b

-Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW comments are allowed); hope you have a great day, take care!
+Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW comments are allowed); hope you have a great day and I wish you all a happy new year, take care!